electron/governance/wg-releases/triaging-issues.md

 > I'm setting the more-information-needed label for the above reasons.
 After you've responded, please @ me in a followup comment.

 > Thanks in advance!
 Your help is appreciated.

-## Check Labels

-We use labels to determine whether or not the issue has enough relevant information to let a maintainer move forward on fixing it.
-Specifically, the areas we look for are:

-* Incomplete report: `blocked/needs-repro`, `blocked/needs-info`
-* Actionable repro: `has-repro-gist`, `has-repro-repo`
-* Affected version(s): `{version}-x-y` (i.e. `20-x-y`)
-* Reviewed by another maintainer: `status/reviewed`, `status/confirmed`
-* Affected platforms: `platform/all`, `platform/win`, `platform/mac`, `platform/linux`
-* Urgency: `regression`, `crash`

-**What version labels should I add if the issue originates well past supported versions?**

-If you know the version of Electron where the issue began, add that version label.
-If you don't know when the issue began, but it is still affecting the latest version, add all of the current supported version labels.

-The `main` label is generally reserved for A) urgent issues that are currently blocking the `main` branch, or B) issues that are present in main, but in no alpha, beta or stable versions of Electron.
-If the issue exists in any alpha, beta or stable version, that latest version should be used instead of main.

 ## Common Responses